-As consumers demand seamless interactions regardless of the various channels, devices or interactions they choose, providing omnichannel service experience has become almost critical to their satisfaction.
+As consumers demand seamless interactions regardless of the various channels, devices or interactions they choose, providing omnichannel customer service experience has become almost critical to their satisfaction.
 Microsoft’s report also revealed that 66% of global consumers actively use 3 or more channels.
 As they tend to jump from channel to channel, especially during the course of a single support inquiry, brands must be empowered to ensure a smooth engagement experience across multiple touch points.
 An omnichannel contact center software solution will help navigate through these various channels while also improving customer experience.

 Respond to All Support Requests and Make it Fast

 You might be amazed to discover that despite all the talk about the importance of providing quick and efficient customer service, a huge number of companies completely fail to do so.
 A recent 2018 Customer Service Benchmark Report by SupperOffice shows that 62% of companies do not respond to customer service emails at all, only 20% of companies are able to answer questions in full on the first reply, while the average response time to handle a customer service request is over 12 hours.